-Brown was elected Governor in 1974 and reelected in 1978, by over one million votes.
+Brown was elected Governor in 1974 and reelected in 1978, by a margin of 21%.

 Brown again practiced law in Los Angeles and in 1989 became chairman of the state Democratic Party.
-He resigned that position in 1991, expressing his disgust with the growing influence of money in politics, and sought the 1992 Democratic Presidential nomination.
+He resigned that position in 1991, expressing frustration with the growing influence of money in politics, and sought the 1992 Democratic Presidential nomination.
 During that campaign he refused to take contributions larger than $100 and used an "800" number to raise funds.

 Despite limited financial resources, Brown defeated Bill Clinton in Maine, Colorado, Vermont, Connecticut, Utah and Nevada during the 1992 Presidential primaries and was the only candidate other than Clinton to receive enough voter support to continue until the Democratic National Convention.

 In 1998, Brown ran for mayor of Oakland against 11 other candidates and won in the primary with 59% of the vote.
 Before taking office, he successfully passed a voter initiative, changing the ceremonial office of mayor to that of a "Strong Mayor" form of city government.
-Brown was re-elected in 2002 with 64% of the vote.
+Brown was reelected in 2002 with 64% of the vote.

-On June 18, 2005, Brown married Anne Gust in a ceremony officiated by Senator Dianne Feinstein.
+On June 18, 2005, Brown married Anne Gust in a ceremony officiated by Senator Diane Feinstein.
 Later the same day, they had a Catholic ceremony at St. Agnes, the San Francisco church where Jerry was baptized and his parents were married.
 The marriage is the first for both.

 Jerry Brown was elected California's 31st Attorney General on November 6, 2006.
 Brown's margin of victory, 18-points, was greater than that of any other candidate for statewide office.